x-vin/covidcures/docs/src/homeopathic.md

          2. Night jasmine / Nyctanthes arbor-tristis / Paarijaata / Pavizhamalli
          3. Giloy / Tinospora cordifolia / Amrutavalli / Guduchi
       - Kashaaya timings:
-         - 6 AM-  Machi patram;
+         - 6 AM-  Machi patram
-         - 9 AM-  Pavizhamalli;
+         - 9 AM-  Pavizhamalli
-         - 12 PM-  Amrutavalli or Giloy;
+         - 12 PM-  Amrutavalli or Giloy
-         - 3 PM-  Machi patram;
+         - 3 PM-  Machi patram
-         - 6 PM-  Pavizhamalli;
+         - 6 PM-  Pavizhamalli
          - 9 PM- Amrutavalli or Giloy

 **Measures to be followed by those who have completed 2 cycles of Saptapatra Kashaaya, and also patients recovered from Covid-19:**